hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-use.md

 The release manager(s) responsibilities are:

-- Train & assist all project members to use Salesforce CI/CD
+- Train & support all project members about the use Salesforce CI/CD on the project
 - [Validate users merge requests](salesforce-ci-cd-validate-merge-requests.md)
 - [Proceed deployments to major branches/org (UAT,Preprod,Production...)](salesforce-ci-cd-deploy-major-branches.md)
 - [Maintain CI/CD configuration](salesforce-ci-cd-maintenance.mdV)